 Latin America’s largest industrial and commercial centre, and often the gateway to Brazil through its modern international airport, is São Paulo.
 The city is known for being the economic engine that pulls the rest of the Brazilian economy behind it.
 São Paulo, you will also discover, is one of the world’s great cosmopolitan cities and is only not better known and respected due to the proximity of its somewhat more famous and infamous neighbour, Rio de Janeiro.

 Flying Down to Rio

 If people have only heard or only know of one city in Brazil or South America, it will be Rio de Janeiro.
 A city of unrivalled beauty and fun, once the country’s capital it is rapidly regaining its importance as a business centre thanks to being at the very heart of the Brazilian oil and gas industries.
-Hosting the 2016 Olympics and the final of the 2014 FIFA World Cup does no harm to the city either, nor was being elected by UNESCO as a World Heritage Site.
+Hosting the 2016 Olympics and the final of the 2014 FIFA World Cup has done no harm to the city either in terms of update infrastructure, nor was being elected by UNESCO as a World Heritage Site.

 Rio has been a global icon ever since Fred Astaire and Ginger Rogers started “flying down to Rio” back in the 1920s.
 It is glamorous, sexy and fun.
 A major city, yet also a tropical beach resort.

 Rio is home to globally recognizable attractions that include the statue of Christ the Redeemer on Corcovado Mountain; Sugar Loaf Mountain; the beaches of Copacabana and Ipanema; and the Maracanã, a stadium built for the 1950 World Cup, which was rebuilt to host the 2014 World Cup Final, and the opening and closing ceremonies of the 2016 Olympics.